jaydensipe/CourseProject/README.md

 https://github.com/jaydensipe/CourseProject/assets/47132280/6abbdf2d-bda0-44a3-9d7c-dede9866df94

 Squire is an AI (Artificial Intelligence) assistant built with modularity in mind to be able to add extra functionality easily.
 It was built using Python, along with spaCy, TensorFlow and LangChain.
-It was created for a project in my UIUC master's program.
+Created for a school project for the masters program at the University of Illinois Urbana-Champaign.